No car is completely safe from grand theft auto.

-“In short, if the public has access to your vehicle, then it is at risk of theft,” stated Frank Scafidi of the NICB, making it crucial that you always lock your car at the fueling station, even if you only anticipate being inside for a minute or two.
+“In short, if the public has access to your vehicle, then it is at risk of theft,” Frank Scafidi of the NICB, making it crucial that you always lock your car at the fueling station, even if you only anticipate being inside for a minute or two.

 How You Park